quantum-tinkerer/MeanFi/performance/reports/density_p_cubature/README.md

 # Density p-cubature experiment

+This is the initial experiment.
+See the [follow-up implementation and validation](../density_p_improvements/README.md) for linear cut correction, the hybrid estimator, selective parallelism, and the current published dependency pin.
+The bundled companion patch now tracks that follow-up; use commit `813df5a` to reproduce the original backend below.

 Implemented on `codex/density-p-cubature` in MeanFi and the companion FermiSimplex checkout at `build/deps/fermisimplex`.
 FermiSimplex commit: `813df5a`, based on MeanFi's pinned `7921df1`.
 AdaptiveSimplex is unchanged at `57df885`.